Supporting crisis-affected communities and strengthening personal resilience

 Our approach

-We fund and support small and significant-scale crises, such as climate-related disasters, providing immediate relief efforts to vulnerable people and responding to their changing needs.
-Moreover, we wish to bring change to communities by also supporting neglected crises, creating greater impact where it is most needed.
+We fund and support small and significant-scale crises, such as climate- and conflict- related disasters, providing immediate relief efforts to vulnerable people and responding to their changing needs.
+Moreover, we wish to bring change to communities by also supporting forgotten crises, creating greater impact where it is most needed.

 It’s our firm belief that prevention is the best form of protection.
 Before a catastrophe occurs, we aim to help at-risk communities proactively anticipate emergencies to reduce the impact of a disaster.